Ritabrata-Chakraborty/Portfolio/content/authors/admin/_index.md

 My journey began with game development in high school and has since evolved into a deep focus on machine learning, robotics, and computer vision.
 Currently, I work at Uber as a Machine Learning Intern, developing foundation model-driven annotation pipelines** that support autonomous vehicle perception systems.

-Beyond my current role, I've worked on projects involving UAV navigation, multi-robot coordination, synthetic data generation, and uncertainty-guided path planning**.
+Beyond my current role, I've worked on projects involving UAV navigation, multi-robot coordination, synthetic data generation, and uncertainty-guided path planning.
 My goal is to bring cutting-edge ML research into practical robotics applications, bridging the gap between academic innovation and real-world deployment.

 ---